-To prove Medical Negligence, you must show that your medical professional breached their ‘duty of care’ to you.
-This means they did not take reasonable care for your safety, and you were injured as a result.
-Importantly, Medical Negligence includes both physical and psychological injuries.
+To prove medical negligence, you must show that your medical professional breached their ‘duty of care’ to you.

-You’ll need strong evidence, such as medical reports, expert testimony, and witness statements, to make a successful claim.
+You’ll need strong evidence to prove your medical negligence lawsuit, such as medical reports, expert testimony, and witness statements.

-In this article, we take you through the requirements for duty of care.
-You’ll also learn what types of evidence to use and how to get the right experts to support your claim.
+In this article, you’ll learn the four steps to prove your medical negligence claim.
+You’ll also discover what types of evidence you need and how to get the right experts to support your claim.

-You must meet 4 requirements to prove that your doctor, dentist, or other medical professional breached their duty of care.
+To prove medical negligence, you must show that your doctor, hospital, or other medical professional breached their duty of care.
+This involves meeting four basic criteria:

 ‘Duty of care’ is a special legal relationship that requires your medical professional to act with reasonable regard for your safety.
 It exists because medical professionals are highly skilled and trusted in society.
-If a registered medical practitioner treated you, they likely owed you a duty of care.
+If you were treated by a registered medical professional, they probably owe you this duty.

 A negligent act is where your doctor does something careless or irresponsible, like an error during surgery.
 In contrast, a failure to act occurs if the medical professional doesn’t do something expected of them.
 For example, a GP fails to investigate your symptoms appropriately.